k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Docker-Compose.md

 ### Using the WSL File System

 When installing Fabric Web Studio, you must not use the Windows file system, such as installing it within the /mnt/c directory mounted by WSL.
-Rather, you should use the WSL file system (e.g., `/home/username/K2view/Studio`) for your installation.
-Please refer to the [installation instructions](https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#Installation) for this.
+Instead, you should use the WSL file system (e.g., `/home/username/K2view/Studio`) for your installation.
+Please refer to the [installation instructions](https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation.html#Installation) for this.

 ## Docker Commands